Gadnex/sqlite-data-jpa/README.md

-# sqlite-data-jdbc
+# sqlite-data-jpa
-Sample project to use Spring Data JDBC with SQLite and Liquibase
+Sample project to use Spring Data JPA with SQLite and Liquibase